About BestPrep

 Mission: BestPrep prepares students with business, career, and financial literacy skills through hands-on experiences that inspire success in work and life.

-BestPrep offers seven different programs including Classroom Plus, Cloud Coach, eMentors, Financial Matters, Minnesota Business Venture, The Stock Market Game, and Technology Integration Workshop.
+BestPrep offers six different programs including Classroom Plus, Cloud Coach, eMentors, Financial Matters, Minnesota Business Venture, and The Stock Market Game.
 These programs are approved by the Minnesota Academic League Council as high-quality programs that intend to help students discover and develop their interests, passions, and talents to reach new heights in learning.

 students in front of school with backpacks